 Thorndike Prize • Established by a gift of Elizabeth Moulton Thorndike in memory of her husband, Edward Lee Thorndike, Class of 1895, for excellence in psychology.

-Tishler Teaching Award • Established by the family and friends of Dr. Max Tishler, professor of chemistry, emeritus, and University Professor of the Sciences, emeritus.
+Tishler Teaching Award • Established by the family and friends of Dr. Max Tishler, professor emeritus of chemistry and University Professor of the Sciences, emeritus.
 Awarded annually in his memory to the best graduate teaching assistant in chemistry.

 Elizabeth Verveer Tishler Prize—Art • Established in 1981 by a gift from Mrs. Tishler.
 Awarded annually for an outstanding senior exhibition in painting, drawing, printmaking, sculpture, photography, or architecture.